RoboticsCollaborative/avatar_simulation/How_To_URDF.md

 1. The mesh file for visualization and possibly for collision checking too (defined in Link),
 2. the relative positions and orientations between consecutive links (defined in Joint).

-Since URDF describes a robot/part in a kinematic tree strucutre (unlike SDF).
-Every robot/part starts with a base **link** as the root and grows into a kinematic tree.
+Since URDF describes a robot in a kinematic tree strucutre (unlike SDF).
+Every robot starts with a base **link** as the root and grows into a kinematic tree.
+Each rigid body can be represented as a link.
 Every two consecutive links are connected by a **joint**.
 The two main joint types supported by URDF are prismatic joint and revolute joint.
 So it's helpful to start by expressing the robot/part as a kinematic tree and identify what are the links and joints.